Mishieck/jsonat/README.md

 #### __Description__

 The method `stringify` converts a value to JSON format.
-For values that `JSON` fails to stringify, it converts the value into a value that can be used to retrive the original value and wraps it in `"${}"`.
+For values that `JSON` does not support, it converts the value into a value that can be used to retrive the original value and wraps it in `"${}"`.
 The wrapper (`"${}"`) is used to identify these values when parsing.

 <br />